 In a client-side architecture, the entire workflow happens in your browser:

-1. Account scanning: The tool’s JavaScript code queries the Solana RPC endpoint directly from your browser to find your token accounts
+- Account scanning: The tool’s JavaScript code queries a Solana RPC provider (such as Helius, one of Solana’s most trusted infrastructure providers, used by Jupiter, Tensor, and Magic Eden) directly from your browser to find your token accounts

 At no point in this flow does the tool’s server see your transaction data.
 The server’s role is limited to serving the static web page and JavaScript code.
-Tools like SolRecover and other client-side recovery tools follow this pattern.
+SolRecover follows this pattern — its browser code connects directly to Helius, an enterprise-grade RPC provider trusted by major Solana protocols, to scan accounts and submit transactions.
+No SolRecover backend is involved.

-Trust model: You trust that the JavaScript code served by the tool’s website does what it claims to do.
-This can be verified by inspecting the code in your browser’s developer tools.
+Trust model: You trust that the JavaScript code served by the tool’s website does what it claims to do (verifiable by inspecting the code in your browser’s developer tools), and you trust the RPC provider (e.g., Helius) to return accurate blockchain data.
+Since Helius is a widely-used, independent infrastructure provider — not controlled by the recovery tool — this is a minimal trust requirement.
 You also trust that the transaction your wallet displays for signing matches what the tool described.

 Security Properties of Client-Side